Career Opportunities

 Tower Hill School prepares students from diverse backgrounds for full and creative engagement with a dynamic world.
 Each student is provided with an educational experience that emphasizes the development of an inquisitive, discerning and critical mind; the value of being creative and aesthetically sensitive; the appreciation of physical well being; the ability to collaborate and to function as part of a team; and the growth of character.

 Please submit a resume and cover letter as soon as possible.
-Apply here: Upper Grades Librarian and Director of Academic Research
+Apply here: Upper School Math Teacher

 Tower Hill School seeks a qualified candidate for the position of Upper School Physics Teacher beginning in August of 2025.
 The ideal candidate will have a broad academic background in the sciences and the ability to teach Physics and is responsible for delivering scientific content in an engaging and meaningful way in line with the mission and goals of Tower Hill School.
 The candidate should have a passion for science and a demonstrated interest in helping students discover the joy of scientific inquiry and analytic thinking.
 This is a full-time, benefitted, 10-month position.